CyrilJl/TimeFiller/docs/source/insights.rst

 ``before`` and ``after``
 ~~~~~~~~~~~~~~~~~~~~~~~~
 In some cases, imputation may only be needed for data within a certain time range.
+It is then recommended
+to specify the time range to be imputed, as imputing all data may be computationally expensive.

 .. code-block:: python